Wasm-DSL/spectec/README.md

 ```
 $ ./correctness.sh
 ```
+You can see all the test are passed.

 ### 2) Bug prevention
+Among the four categories that we classified, prose errors and editorial fixes are not reproducible fixes.
+However, if you see the generated document, our tool doesn't generate such fixes.

-To inject bugs in the spec and run the spectec,
+For other two categories, which are reproducible, we inject bugs in the DSL and run the spectec.
 ```
 $ ./bug-prevention.sh
 ```
+For type bugs, you can see SpecTec raises type error.
+For semantics bugs, you can see SpecTec raises error during the execution.

 ### 3) Forward competibility